 The issue is whether it would be possible for someone at risk of persecution to simply “get lost in the crowd.”
 The availability of an internal flight alternative is especially relevant where the persecutor is a non-state actor, such as a gang.

-Pursuant to the test in Rasaratnam v.
+Pursuant to the test that the Federal Court of Appeal articulated in Rasaratnam v.
 Canada (Minister of Employment and Immigration), 1 F.C.
-706 (C.A.), there are two criteria that must be met before an internal flight alternative will be found to be reasonable:
+706 (C.A.), there are two criteria that must be met before an internal flight alternative will be found to be reasonable.

-The test to show unreasonableness is strict.
-In Ranganathan v Canada (Minister of Citizenship and Immigration), 2 FC 164, FCJ No 2118 (QL), the court held that:
+The test to show that an internal flight alternative is unreasonableness is strict.
+In Ranganathan v Canada (Minister of Citizenship and Immigration), 2 FC 164, FCJ No 2118 (QL), the Federal Court held that held that:

 It requires nothing less than the existence of conditions which would jeopardize the life and safety of a claimant in traveling or temporarily relocating to a safe area.
 In addition, it requires actual and concrete evidence of such conditions.
 The absence of relatives in a safe place, whether taken alone or in conjunction with other factors, can only amount to such condition if it meets that threshold, that is to say if it establishes that, as a result, a claimant’s life or safety would be jeopardized.